Average Deal Size

 - Revenue churn: It shows how much revenue was lost in a specific period.

-- Customer lifetime value: It tells you the average amount you can expect from a customer over the life of their relationship with your brand.
+- Customer lifetime value: It tells you the average amount you can expect from a certain customer over the life of their relationship with your brand.

 - Opportunity win rate: It’s the percentage of closed-won opportunities out of the number of opportunities pursued in a specific period.

-4 Ways To Improve Average Deal Size
+4 Ways To Increase Your Average Deal Size

 Improving your average deal size is a way to increase revenue.
 A price increase might seem to be a sure-shot way of increasing ADS.
 However, higher pricing could create a bottleneck in your sales.